mslinklater/retrotools/README.md

 So WTF is this ?
 Well, it's just a bunch of 8bit code tools and stuff that I've lumped together into one application.
 It started out as an Atari 2600 emulator but it's morphing into a large pile of miscellaneous stuff to do with 8bit machines.
 Good luck getting it to do anything useful.

+There is another reason for making retrotools too... a purely selfish one.
+That is for me to practice modern C++... so you people who don't like modern C++ best prepare for some head scratching... or wailing :)

 ## Some videos

 [Jan 2020](https://www.youtube.com/watch?v=ZFyCltxY-v0)